marcolardera/chatgpt-cli/README.md

 ## Installation and essential configuration

-You need Python, Pip and Git installed on your system.
+You need Python (at least version 3.10), Pip and Git installed on your system.
 The installation is then done simply with

 ```console
 pip install git+https://github.com/marcolardera/chatgpt-cli